 Graduate Studies: Costume Production: Alumni

-Reina Alirez has been privileged to work as a Tailors Assistant for the San Francisco Opera and as a Second Hand for the Los Angeles Opera for full-time work.
-For side projects, she has been involved with the construction of entertainment productions designed by Bob Mackie for Holland America Cruise Lines, has built and constructed garments for national commercials for such products as Absolute Vodka and Virgin Mobile, and has been involved with costume work and styling for musical artists such as Robin Thicke, Ne-Yo, and Barry Manilow’s latest Las Vegas production.
-Reina was also able to work of various items for the most recent Black Eyed Peas domestic concert tour.
-She is happy to be a part of such a full array of projects and has used every morsel of knowledge she learned from her graduate scholastic career at UNC.
+Reina Alirez is currently working for independent designer MarcoMarco in Hollywood, California where she is the head draper for the Custom Designs Department.
+There she has has had the opportunity to develop and construct garments for Britney Spears, Jennifer Lopez, and Jennifer Hudson.
+She began her career in theater working as a Tailor’s Assistant for the San Francisco Opera and as a Second Hand for the Los Angeles Opera for 9 years.
+Aside from her full time job, Reina takes on side projects, and has been involved with the construction of entertainment productions designed by Bob Mackie for Holland America Cruise Lines, has built and constructed garments for national commercials for such products as Absolut Vodka and Virgin Mobile, and has been involved with costume work and styling for musical artists such as Katy Perry and Kasey Musgraves.
+She is happy to be a part of such a full array of projects and has used every morsel of knowledge she learned from her graduate career at UNC.

-Randy Handley has most recently been the Head of Wardrobe for Banana Shpeel for Cirque du Soleil.
-He has also worked at the Ogunquit Playhouse, Lake Tahoe Shakespeare Festival as Costume Shop Manager.
+Randy Handley is head of wardrobe for Cirque du Soleil’s Michael Jackson ONE in Las Vegas.
+He has also worked at the Ogunquit Playhouse, Lake Tahoe Shakespeare Festival as costume shop manager.
 Randy has spent many summers over the past 10 years working at the Utah Shakespearean Festival.
 He has also created the Computer Aided Paperwork System (C.A.P.S.) used to help track the progress of costumes during the production process. www.randyhandley.com

 Hui-Lin (Lydia) Huang is on leave from the National Taiwan College of Performing Arts.
 She is recently married and living in Holland with her husband.
 She is planning to start a millinery business in her new location.